pkarsy/rcCalibrator/README.md

 ### How this project can be used

 There are multiple strategies:
-- To spot the "good" atmegas and use them on UART applications.
+- To find some "good" atmegas and use them on UART applications.
 This of course works only if you have a lot of atmegas and only some of them need to be calibrated.
-This method has the advandage that is simple and no modification of existing code is needed.
+This method has the advandage that no modification of existing code is needed.
 If you need 57600 speed this method is unreliable however.
 See UART complications above.
+In fact chips with about -1.5% to -2.5% error (No 0% !) work the best for 57600bps.
 - To be used with a custom bootloader who sets the OSCCAL register at startup.
 I have modified the ATmegaBOOT (used in Arduino proMini) to do exactly this.
 It sets the speed at about -2% (Reduces OSCCAL register by 4) of